Introduction: CNC MOXYP Project, a Step by Step Guide With Files, Approximately $300 Dollars

 Step 4: After Cutting All the 51 Parts

-The pictures are straight forward, and basically it follow the PDF I made in my website which you can download the whole thing and use it as a booklet.
+The pictures are straight forward, and basically, it follows the PDF I made on my website which you can download the whole thing and use it as a booklet.

 #2.
-In this part we see some screws that are not in the Excel sheet, the reason for that is there is different types of screw that will work with the project.
-However the ones I'm using are 1/8 and 3/32 in.
+In this part, we see some screws that are not in the Excel sheet, the reason for that is there are different types of the screw that will work with the project.
+However, the ones I'm using are 1/8 and 3/32 in.
 The only ones that need to be exact are the 5/16 in screws that are in the excel sheet.

 #12.
-The screws that are been use in this part are smaller enough to fit through the 3 mm 16 teeth pulley.
-Make sure to use 3/32 in screw with 1-1/2" in. long.
+The screws that are used in this part are smaller enough to fit through the 3 mm 16 teeth pulley.
+Make sure to use 3/32 in the screw with 1-1/2" in. long.

 #13.
-Put two in screw nuts before you put the pulley and then add another , this way you can move the nuts and align the pulley later.
-When they are align, add some crazy glue on the screw nut, but be careful of not putting anything in the pulley.
+Put two in screw nuts before you put the pulley and then add another, this way you can move the nuts and align the pulley later.
+When they are aligned, add some crazy glue on the screw nut, but be careful of not putting anything in the pulley.

 #15.
 Here you are going to use the 5 mm to 8 mm shaft, the 5 mm opening will go to the motor

 #16.
-Maker sure you tight the two screws really hard, just in the 5 mm side.
+Make sure you tighten the two screws really hard, just in the 5 mm side.

 #18.
-Screw all the peaces together by using 1/8 in screws. there is special screws for stepper motors.
-However I did not find any so I open the motor wholes a little bet for the 1/8 in screw.
+Screw all the piece together by using 1/8 in screws. there are special screws for stepper motors.
+However, I did not find any so I open the motor holes a little bit for the 1/8 in the screw.

 #19.
-Now join the two peaces together by aligning them and hold them with four screw nuts and a washer for safety.
+Now join the two pieces together by aligning them and hold them with four screw nuts and a washer for safety.

 #21.
 Cut as necessary for the 8 mm rod but allow an inch more for the pulley

 #25.
-Add a bearing through the whole and the 8 mm rod.
+Add a bearing through the hole and the 8 mm rod.